USGS-R/RSurvey/README.md

 Run
 ---

-Load **RSurvey** in the current R session and activate the main GUI:
+Load **RSurvey** in the current R session to activate the main GUI:

     > library(RSurvey)